marbl/MetagenomeScope/README.md

 1. Processing the graph.

-    - Because we ([currently](https://github.com/marbl/MetagenomeScope/issues/423)) store the entire graph in memory, massive graphs -- with hundreds of thousands of nodes / edges -- can become impractical to load on low-memory systems.
+    - Because we ([currently](https://github.com/marbl/MetagenomeScope/issues/423)) store the entire graph in memory, massive graphs -- with millions of nodes / edges -- can become impractical to load on low-memory systems.

 2. Laying out the graph.